slmnv5/pepelats/doc/euclid_drum.md

 **Euclid drum** rhythms use four parameters: steps, beats, offset and accent.

 - Steps - length (or period) of the pattern.
-- Beats - how many drum hits there is in one period.
+- Beats - how many drum hits there are in one period.
+All beats are spread most evenly over all steps.
-- Offset - position of first beat, other beats are spread most evenly over all steps.
+- Offset - position of first beat.
-- Accent - how many steps have accented sound, e.g. if accent = 3 each 3rd step is accented if there is a beat.
+- Accent - how many steps have accented sound, e.g. if accent = 3 each 3-rd step is accented if there is a beat.

-Euclid drum allows creating very long non-repeating patterns using very simple notation.
-As an example 208 step long sequence for bass drum (bd) and snare drum (sd).
+Euclid drums make very long non-repeating patterns using very simple notation.
+As an example 208 step long sequence for bass drum (bd) and snare drum (sd) is shown below.
+Note that 208 = 13 * 16 and 13, 16 are mutually prime numbers.
-Using traditional patterns this would take half a page of space and will be prone to errors.

 ~~~
 bd : 16, 4, 0, 0
 sd : 13, 8, 0, 0
 ~~~

-This drum type also uses WAV sound samples as described [here](./pattern_drum.md) It is implemented in IOS application 'Ruismaker' which has user manual explaining it all.
+This drum type also uses WAV sound samples as described [here](./style_drum) Similar drum is found in IOS application 'Ruismaker' which has user manual explaining all details.